zxqian/FSDIRAC/README.md

          copy to remote path and delete local copy (fuse/fuse-python bug?)
        - cannot overwrite existing file in same directory : dirac GUID ?
 ```

+### Troubleshooting :

+* The execution time of command depends on the charge of DIRAC Storage Element, some commands as 'rm' et 'cp' can take long time.
+Sometime after copy file to DIRAC, 'ls' does not show correct listing immediately.